hx2A/py5website/reference/sketch_create_font.rst

 .. title: create_font()
 .. slug: create_font
-.. date: 2021-03-05 15:24:25 UTC+00:00
+.. date: 2021-03-06 19:17:57 UTC+00:00
 .. tags:
 .. category:
 .. link:
 .. description: py5 create_font() documentation
 .. type: text

-Dynamically converts a font to the format used by py5 from a .ttf or .otf file inside the sketch's "data" folder or a font that's installed elsewhere on the computer.
+Dynamically converts a font to the format used by py5 from a .ttf or .otf file inside the Sketch's "data" folder or a font that's installed elsewhere on the computer.

 Examples
 ========